 He also took in valuable lessons from Dennis Egan, who spent his first six months as vice president at Peirce talking to employees without making any changes.
 Then, “He fed our own words back to us, and implemented policy,” Greene recounted.
 “I’ve learned that that’s a wonderful way to approach situations—to listen.”

-Yet another savvy Peirce VP advised Greene nonchalantly that he could be whatever he wanted.
+Yet another savvy Peirce vice president advised Greene nonchalantly that he could be whatever he wanted.
 Although, the advice was received flatly at the time, “No truer words have I ever heard,” Greene said.

 “In our industry, you can come in as an installer and end up as the director of technical services.”